Cox processes driven by transformed Gaussian processes on linear networks -- A review and new contributions: Gaussian processes and isotropic covariance functions

 \subsection{Simulation of GPs on linear networks}

-This section discusses how to simulate a GP $Y=\{Y(u)\,|\,u\in L\}$ on a linear network $L=\cup_{i=1}^m L_i$ as given in case (c) in Section~\ref{s:new-setting} using three different algorithms, which are all available in our package \texttt{coxln}.
+This section discusses how to simulate a GP $Y=\{Y(u)\,|\,u\in L\}$ using three different algorithms, which are all available in our package \texttt{coxln}.
 We assume without loss of generality that the mean function of $Y$ is zero.

 The following is a straightforward algorithm applicable to any metric $d$ and any linear network $L$.

 \begin{alg} Select a finite subset $D\subset L$ and make the following steps. \begin{itemize} \item Simulate $Y$ restricted to $D$, e.g.\ by using eigenvalue decomposition of the corresponding covariance matrix $\Sigma_D$. \item For $u\in L\setminus D$, approximate $Y(u)$ by the average of those $Y(v)$ where $v\in D$ is closest to $u$ with respect to $d_{\mathcal G}$. \end{itemize} \end{alg}